Invasive species: Favorable effects

-Non-native species can act as catalysts for restoration, increasing the heterogeneity and biodiversity in an ecosystem.
-This can create microclimates in sparse and eroded ecosystems, promoting the growth and reestablishment of native species.
-For example, in Kenya, guava trees in farmland are attractive to many fruit-eating birds, which drop seeds from rainforest trees as much as 2 km away beneath the guavas, encouraging forest regeneration.

 Non-native species can provide ecosystem services, functioning as biocontrol agents to limit the effects of invasive agricultural pests.
-Asian oysters, for example, filter water pollutants better than native oysters in Chesapeake Bay.
 Some species have invaded an area so long ago that they are considered to have naturalised there.
-For example, the sweat bee (Lasioglossum leucozonium), shown by population genetic analysis to be an invasive species in North America, has become an important pollinator of caneberry (Rubus spp.) as well as cucurbit, apple trees, and blueberry (Cyanococcus) bushes.
 In the US, the endangered Taylor's checkerspot butterfly (Euphydryas editha taylori) has come to rely on invasive ribwort plantain (Plantago lanceolata) as the food plant for its caterpillars.

 Some invasions offer potential commercial benefits.
 For instance, silver carp (Hypophthalmichthys molitrix) and common carp (Cyprinus carpio) can be harvested for human food and exported to markets already familiar with the product, or processed into pet foods or mink feed.
 Water hyacinth (Pontederia crassipes) can be turned into fuel by methane digesters, and other invasive plants can be harvested and utilized as a source of bioenergy.

 Control, eradication, and study

 Humans are versatile enough to remediate adverse effects of species invasions.
 The public is motivated by invasive species that impact their local area.

 The control of alien species populations is important in the conservation of biodiversity in natural ecosystem.
+Previous studies and control programs that target invasives are the most effective during the earlier phases of invasion, such as eliminating founder population quickly before the introduced species can spread.
 One of the most promising methods for controlling alien species is genetic.